Finding the best golf shoes for your pronation - under, neutral and overpronation

 Disclaimer

-The information provided here is for educational purposes only and does not constitute medical advice.
+And the information provided here is for educational purposes only and does not constitute medical advice.
 If you have persistent foot pain, discomfort, or suspect you have pronation issues affecting your golf game, please consult a qualified healthcare provider or podiatrist for personalized assessment and advice.